Contact lenses provide better peripheral vision than do eyeglasses and can be prescribed to correct the following:

 Infections require prompt treatment by an ophthalmologist or optometrist.

 A corneal ulcer Corneal Ulcer A corneal ulcer is a corneal epithelial defect with underlying inflammation usually due to invasion by bacteria, fungi, viruses, or Acanthamoeba.
 It can be initiated by mechanical trauma... read more , which is a potentially vision-threatening infection of the cornea, is suspected when a contact lens wearer has intense eye pain (both foreign body sensation and ache), decreased vision, redness, photophobia, and tearing.
 Use of contact lenses increases risk of corneal ulcer.
 The risk increases about 15 times if contact lenses are worn overnight.
 Corneal ulcers can be caused by bacteria, viruses, fungi, or amebas.

 Diagnosis is by slit-lamp examination Slit-lamp examination The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
 History includes location... read more and fluorescein staining.
 A corneal epithelial defect (which stains with fluorescein) and a corneal infiltrate (collection of white blood cells in the corneal stroma) are present.
 At times, the corneal defect is large and dense enough to be seen with handheld magnification or even with the naked eye as a white spot on the cornea.
 Microbiologic analysis of cultures and smears of the corneal infiltrate, contact lens, and contact lens case are indicated.

-Contact lens use is stopped.
+Contact lens use should be stopped.
 Antibiotic eye drops are given empirically for possible bacterial infection.
 Initial therapy is broad-spectrum, using a fluoroquinolone antibiotic eye drop every 15 to 60 minutes around the clock for the first 24 to 72 hours, then at gradually longer intervals.
 Additional antibiotic eye drops, such as cefazolin, vancomycin, or concentrated tobramycin, are used if the ulcer is large, deep, or close to the visual axis.
 The antibiotic may be changed or stopped later based on culture results.
 Neglected cases may respond poorly or not at all to treatment, and severe vision loss may result.